equalcollective/equal-hiring/founding-full-stack-engineer-dec-2025.md

 Below are example JSON structures for each step in a competitor selection pipeline. **This is just one example use case.** The X-Ray library you build should be general-purpose and reusable across different systems and pipelines—whether it's competitor discovery, content recommendation, lead scoring, or any other multi-step decision process.
 The goal is a library that can be dropped into any part of your system where you need visibility into decision-making.

+**Note on data format:** The JSON structures below are just one way to represent X-Ray data.
+In practice, different systems may need different formats or schemas.
+When building your library, consider how you'll handle varying data structures—will you enforce a strict schema, allow flexible key-value pairs, or something else?
+For this exercise, feel free to restrict to a specific format if it simplifies your implementation.
+We're more interested in your architectural thinking than supporting every edge case.

 Your implementation doesn't need to match these structures exactly, but they illustrate the level of detail that makes X-Ray useful for debugging.

 ### Step 1: Keyword Generation